DATA-606-2023-FALL-MONDAY/Pranesh_Pooja/docs/project_report.md

     <img align="middle" src="/data/Pictures/EDA6.png" alt="alt text" width="350" height="350"><br>

-    This word2Vec graph shows us that the words that the model identified similar to money are stash, cash, diversification, moneymarket etc
+    This word2Vec graph shows us that the words that the model identified similar to money are stash, cash, diversification, moneymarket etc<br>

+Since the model, I am gonna build is a chatbot, it's very important to look at the data and understand if it has any biased content so that our model won't learn wrong.
+Looking at the analysis it is evident that the data is **unbiased** and good to move forward.
+The model mainly focuses on only 2 variables.
+In our case it is `instruction` and `output` and both look good.

+The second main analysis that I carried out was to see if the data is relevant to the finance sector and through the 100 most commonly used words I can say that **Yes** the data mostly revolves around the finance sector.

+The last analysis was to dig deeper and understand the cluster of the words the model has learned from the dataset passed.
+When I checked the word-vec similarity with `Invest` and `Money` words it looked good that the model is learning the cluster embeddings correctly.
+Proving that our dataset is good to move ahead for the analysis!